In the future, this finding may help in designing new methods for healing injured and diseased muscle tissue using stem cells

 Fusion between cell membranes plays a key role in development of different kinds of bone cells, placental cells and immune system cells, as well as in fertilization and in the penetration of viruses into living cells.
 Understanding how membrane fusion takes place may one day lead to the development of ways to encourage the process when it’s needed or hinder it when it’s likely to cause harm.

-Prof. Benny Shilo’s research is supported by the M. D. Moross Institute for Cancer Research; the Y. Leon Benoziyo Institute for Molecular Medicine; the Clore Center for Biological Physics; the Dr. Josef Cohn Minerva Center for Biomembrane Research; the J & R Center for Scientific Research; and the Jeanne and Joseph Nissim Foundation for Life Sciences Research.
+Prof. Ben-Zion Shilo’s research is supported by the M. D. Moross Institute for Cancer Research; the Y. Leon Benoziyo Institute for Molecular Medicine; the Clore Center for Biological Physics; the Dr. Josef Cohn Minerva Center for Biomembrane Research; the J & R Center for Scientific Research; and the Jeanne and Joseph Nissim Foundation for Life Sciences Research.

 Prof. Shilo is the incumbent of the Hilda and Cecil Lewis Professorial Chair in Molecular Genetics.